As an Amazon Associate I earn from qualifying purchases.

 I grow a lot of berries on our homestead.
-So far, we are growing Raspberries, Strawberries, Blueberries, Blackerries, Honey Berries, and Currants.
+So far, we are growing Raspberries, Strawberries, Blueberries, Blackberries, Honey Berries, Josta Berries and Currants.
 So I thought I would share a couple of my own tips on growing berries here, before I share ideas from our featured posts on how to use your berry harvest!

 My first tip, is to MULCH!
 Mulching really really cuts down on weeding and watering!
 It basically makes your job growing berries, easier!
 And you will get a bigger berry harvest!
 Check out my article The Secret to Easy Gardening, NO WEEDING with Mulch!

 My second tip, is to protect your most valued crop of berries from birds and deer.
 We finally had to do this for our blueberry bushes.
 You can do this by using a simple bird netting.
 However, when I used that cheap one, be forewarned, the birds can get caught up in it very easily and die.
 Especially if it is just draped over the pushes.

 It is best to build a framework over your berries, that supports the netting.
 This can be made quite simply with PVC or 2x4's.
 But if you want to really protect the birds, consider using this Deluxe Bird Barricade Netting which is designed to prevent the birds from getting caught in the netting.

 To protect your strawberries from being eaten by the birds, consider painting some strawberry rocks and setting them out a few weeks before your strawberries are ripe.
 The birds will come and peck at the rocks, thinking they are ripe berries.